ysyk2021/how-to-promote-workplace-health-and-safety-for-enhanced-well-being-and-performance/src/chapter-6-3.md

-# Using Ergonomic Design and Regular Maintenance Checks

 In this chapter, we will explore the significance of ergonomic design and regular maintenance checks in promoting workplace health and safety.
 These two factors play a crucial role in enhancing employee well-being and performance.
 We will examine the importance of ergonomic design in creating a comfortable work environment and discuss the benefits of regular maintenance checks to ensure the safety and functionality of equipment.